russelltsherman/.box/README.md

 2. Bugs with the setup should be put as GitHub issues.
 3. Mehs should be > /dev/null
 4. Praise should be directed to ![@BurnerDev](https://img.shields.io/twitter/follow/BurnerDev.svg?style=social&label=@BurnerDev)

-## known issues
-- if no valid subcommands exist in a directory autocomplete returns an error _values:compvalues:10: not enough arguments